 What to look out for

-The wildflower meadow continues on the opposite side of the island platform to the cycle track.
 At the North end of the site the track becomes wooded and you might manage to spot Red Squirrels if you take a walk or cycle this way.
-There are a number of circular walks available around the site.
+There are a number of circular walks available around the site, see our onsite map.

 Managing the site